sand-knight/SSHTM/README.md

 # sshtm

 A new Flutter project for a class assignment.
-This app aims manage connections to ssh servers, store scripts, execute rapid actions on defined servers, define event driven tasks, sort execution logs.
+This app aims to manage connections to ssh servers, store scripts, execute rapid actions on defined servers, define event driven tasks, sort execution logs.

 Last test-able build: 18  Apr 2022 19:00
 What you can see: list of hosts, list of working terminals updated and saved on exit